egedenizgoktas/AI-RISK-RADAR/README.md

 energy_capacity_pos
 ```

 `energy_capacity_pos` was created because standardized values can be negative, and the risk formula uses energy capacity in the denominator.
-A positive version was therefore required to avoid negative or unstable risk values.
+A positive version was required to avoid negative or unstable risk values.

 ---